includeos/includeos.org/_src/_posts/2017-11-15-liveupdate.md

 ## Testing live update

 In the latest release, [IncludeOS 0.11], you can easily test this.
 In the [examples folder] there is a an [example].
 Here you can boot up an IncludeOS instance that will listen on a TCP port.
 The accompanying shell script will take the binary from the build folder and feed it to the existing instance, forcing an update.
 Please note that there is no security mechanisms in place here and you should under no circumstance rely on such a primitive mechanism in a production environment.
 The example is simplistic on purpose to show what the minimal implementation looks like.

+Liveupdate is not really that complex.
+It is more a consequence of the fundamentally different architecture of unikernels.
+A unikernel is _one_ entity as opposed to your traditional application that resides on top of the kernel/application split.